KDE/kdevelop/README.md

 The plugin provides some very basic features for the start:

-* running clang-tidy on a single file, with result shown in Problems tool view, invokable from file context menus and main menu (Analyzer section)
+* running clang-tidy on a single file, subdirectories or the whole project, with the result shown in the Problems tool view, invokable from file context menus and main menu (Analyzer section)
 * per-project config UI:
   * free field for additional command line parameters to clang-tidy